 The course is structured with core practical modules and an elective specialist module from the following categories; producing, directing, cinematography, editing, sound and factual programming.

 You will have the opportunity to acquire and develop the necessary creative and technical skills for the elements of camera, lighting, editing and sound as a filmmaking practitioner.
 You will also have the opportunity to develop creative writing skills to develop an initial idea through to a final draft shooting script.
 You will explore and develop your practice over the preproduction, production and post production stages in order to deliver a final short film project.

 Through the integration of individually generated scripts, you will have the opportunity to pitch an original short-form film narrative idea or factual concept, develop your initial idea into the final draft of a shooting script or factual treatment.
 You can also pursue research and development towards specific industry recognised crew roles which will lead to your specialisms.
 The assessment method will be based on a portfolio and a presentation.

 Within the context of delivering a collaborative film or factual artefact, you will identify your individual pathway from:

 This module represents the culmination of your academic and creative learning and provides a bridge for your professional development.
 It offers the opportunity to advance your practical and creative skills in your chosen specialism.
 You will concentrate on the production of your major film or factual production and your collaborative roles within these projects.
-You will be assessed by a practitioner on their specialism on the set of your production and you will also deliver your completed project as the final assessment.
+You will be assessed by a practitioner on the final film artefact and a presentation on your production.
+You will also deliver your completed project as the final assessment.

 We’re here to help every step of the way.
-If you would like to book a call with a member of our Admissions Team please fill out the form linked.
+If you would like to enquire about this course or book a call with a member of our Admissions Team please fill out the form below.